jessesward/Scratcher/readme.md

 `percentToFinish` The percentage of the overlay that needs to be scratched off before firing the `scratcher.complete` event

 `brushSize` The size of the brush

+`responsive` If the card should scale with the parent container on window resize

 ## Events